wp-plugins/utubevideo-gallery/readme.txt

 == Description ==

 This plugin allows the displaying of galleries of YouTube videos within any post or page within your site.
-No API keys are necessary.
 Just install and start creating.

 Features Include: